Skip to main content

 Pass 2: Enrich With Full Context

-After removing the obvious duplicates, you’re left with a leaner dataset.
-Now enrich it, and don’t cut corners here.
+After removing the obvious duplicates, you’re working with a leaner dataset.
+Now enrich it, and don’t cut corners.

 What enrichment should cover

-For email finding and verification, Fullenrich is excellent for multi-source waterfall enrichment.
-Dropcontact is particularly strong for French B2B contacts and also handles basic duplicate detection natively, which becomes very relevant for Pass 3.
+For email finding and verification, Fullenrich is strong for multi-source waterfall enrichment.
+Dropcontact is particularly well-suited for French B2B contacts and handles basic duplicate detection natively, which becomes relevant for Pass 3.

-For company-level firmographic data, the Rodz API can surface intent signals alongside enrichment data, giving you not just who the company is but what they’re doing right now, fundraising rounds, job postings, tech stack changes, and more.
-This is especially useful if you’re building prospecting workflows, as described in our guide on creating B2B prospecting lists with intent signals.
+For company-level firmographic data, the Rodz API can surface intent signals alongside enrichment data, giving you not just who the company is but what they’re doing right now: fundraising rounds, job postings, tech stack changes, and more.
+This is useful if you’re building prospecting workflows, as covered in the guide on creating B2B prospecting lists with intent signals.

 The enrichment flywheel effect

 Without enrichment, these don’t match.
-After enriching Record A with a job title, company, and email, you suddenly have two identical contacts.
-Enrichment essentially surfaces hidden duplicates by filling in the context needed to identify them.
+After enriching Record A with a job title, company, and email, you’ve got two identical contacts.
+Enrichment surfaces hidden duplicates by filling in the context needed to identify them.

 Pass 3: Deep Deduplication After Enrichment